zammad/zammad-org/src/sr/reference/glossary.md

   You can even add new roles to your Zammad.

-Second Level Navigation
+Secondary Navigation
 : Refers to an additional menu next to the navigation (e.g. when opening profile settings).

-Side(Panel)
+Flyout
-: This is the panel which is flying in on the right side for actions like ticket linking or ticket merging.
+: The panel that slides in from the right side of the screen for actions such as linking or merging tickets, bulk actions, and the subscription toggle.

 Sidebar Tab
 : In the content sidebar, there are different tabs like "Customer",